CVE-2025-31279: An app may be able to fingerprint the user in Apple iPadOS

 Technical Analysis

-CVE-2025-31279 is a critical security vulnerability identified in Apple iPadOS and related macOS versions, including macOS Sequoia 15.6, macOS Sonoma 14.7.7, and macOS Ventura 13.7.7.
-The vulnerability arises from a permissions issue that allows an application to fingerprint the user without requiring any privileges or user interaction.
-Fingerprinting in this context refers to the ability of an app to collect unique device or user characteristics that can be used to track or identify the user across sessions and applications, potentially violating user privacy and enabling targeted attacks.
-The flaw is categorized under CWE-200 (Exposure of Sensitive Information to an Unauthorized Actor), indicating that sensitive user data can be accessed without proper authorization.
-The CVSS v3.1 base score is 9.8 (critical), with vector AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H, meaning the vulnerability is remotely exploitable over the network, requires no privileges or user interaction, and impacts confidentiality, integrity, and availability to a high degree.
-Apple addressed this issue by implementing additional restrictions on permissions in the affected operating systems.
-While no exploits have been reported in the wild, the vulnerability's nature makes it a significant privacy and security risk, especially for users and organizations relying on Apple devices for sensitive communications and data protection.
+CVE-2025-31279 is a critical security vulnerability identified in Apple iPadOS and several macOS versions, including macOS Sequoia 15.6, macOS Sonoma 14.7.7, and macOS Ventura 13.7.7.
+The vulnerability arises from a permissions issue that allowed applications to fingerprint users without proper authorization.
+Fingerprinting in this context refers to the ability of an app to collect unique device or user characteristics that can be used to track or identify the user across sessions or applications, potentially violating user privacy and enabling targeted attacks or surveillance.
+The flaw is categorized under CWE-200, which involves exposure of sensitive information to unauthorized actors.
+The vulnerability has a CVSS v3.1 base score of 9.8, indicating critical severity, with an attack vector that is network-based (AV:N), requiring no privileges (PR:N) or user interaction (UI:N), and impacting confidentiality, integrity, and availability (C:H/I:H/A:H).
+Apple has addressed this issue by implementing additional restrictions on permissions in the affected operating system versions.
+While no exploits have been reported in the wild, the vulnerability's nature and severity make it a significant risk, especially for users and organizations relying heavily on Apple devices.
+The fix involves updating to the patched OS versions where the permissions issue has been resolved, thereby preventing unauthorized fingerprinting by malicious apps.

 Potential Impact